rikotacards/private-nft-demo/ReadMe.md

 After the above, you will see errors from `tokenOffer` that's because we haven't created the `TokenOffer` template.
 We'll do that next.

+Daml is polite, we cannot say

+"Here, take my money", (which means direct transfer of ownership)

+We say "Would you like to take my money?", === Propose accept pattern

 # Create `TokenOffer` template
 In the same file, `Token.daml`, underneath the token template, create the `TokenOffer` template